jtaw5649/omarchy-workspace-manager/README.md

 yay -R omarchy-workspace-manager
 ```

-**Clean up config files:**
+Config cleanup is automatic—the package runs `setup uninstall` on removal, which removes source refs from your Hyprland configs.

-1. Run `omarchy-workspace-manager setup uninstall` before removing the package (removes source lines from `hyprland.conf` and deletes generated fragments), or manually remove the source lines from `~/.config/hypr/hyprland.conf`
+**Optional manual cleanup:**
-2. Remove the config directory: `rm -rf ~/.config/omarchy-workspace-manager`
+- Remove user config: `rm -rf ~/.config/omarchy-workspace-manager`
-3. If you added the Waybar module, remove the `custom/workspaces` entry from your Waybar config
+- If you added the Waybar module, remove the `custom/workspaces` entry from your Waybar config

 ## Resources
 - [Hyprland Documentation](https://wiki.hyprland.org/) — Reference for integrating the generated fragments into your config.